SailaNamai/pocket-gamemaster/readme.md

 ```
 #### *PGM* is a free, open source, locally run, text based, multi-personality, LLM powered, curated RPG with human-like memory pipeline and a relevance scored, weighed, tag based long-term memory.

+#### Beta5 was proof of concept, with beta8 I'm happy to announce the first playable version:
+- Uncapped context size, now achieves 15-20:1 compression ratios.
+- Upgraded the model to 12b
+- Cleaned the LLM writing (a lot) - its actually comprehensible now

-It gives you vast parameter control over story and style.
+PGM gives you vast parameter control over story and style.
 You can edit/add/delete any "memory" on the fly.

 It is designed to:
 - Provide an actual gaming experience